commown/commown-odoo-addons/README.rst

 You may also want to customize following system parameters:

 - payment_slimpay_issue.payment_retry_after_days_number: the number of
-  days to wait before attempting a new payment when an issue enters the stage_warn_partner_and_wait column
+  days to wait before attempting a new payment when a task enters the stage_warn_partner_and_wait column

 - payment_slimpay_issue.management_fees_after_retrial_number: the